 Online Master of Science in Nursing Faculty

-Nichole Arcaro, MSN, RN Ms. Arcaro received her MSN from University of Phoenix.
+Nichole Arcaro, MSN, DNP, RN, CNL, CNE Dr. Arcaro received her MSN from University of Phoenix.
 Her MSN project was creating a pain management and heart failure education session for staff nurses that were approved for Ohio Board of Nursing continuing education credit and presented to critical care and subacute nursing staff.
-Ms. Arcaro has 16 years of nursing experience and 7 years of teaching experience.
+Dr. Arcaro has 16 years of nursing experience and 7 years of teaching experience.
 She has taught online nursing courses including graduate level clinical nurse leader track practicum courses, collaborative healthcare, community health nursing and transitions to professional nursing.

 Victoria Brahe, PhD, RN, MSN Dr. Brahe received her PhD from Capella University.
 Her dissertation was student use of informal communities in online RN-BSN programs.
 Her research interests are online teaching and learning as well as virtual reality.
 Her work on online orientation redesign as well as engaging the online learner in academic writing has been published.
 Dr. Brahe has 27 years of nursing experience and 11 years of teaching experience.
 Dr. Brahe has taught many courses including nursing inquiry, nursing education practicum, curriculum development, nursing theory, nursing research and critical care.